Open Access publishing

 TU Delft Library has many bilateral and national agreements with publishers that ensure that you, as a researcher, do not incur publication costs and that you meet with the requirements of your financier.
 Detailed information about the national agreements can be found on open.access.nl.

 On the UKB Journal Browser you can directly detect in which journal you can publish open access at no costs.
 Many researchers use allready the publishing agreements.
-In 2019, TU Delft published more than 66% of all peer reviewed articles open access.
+In 2020, TU Delft published 81% of all peer reviewed articles open access.

 Do these agreements not offer you the possibility to publish your publication open access?
 TU Delft Library can help you by paying (part of) the costs from the Open Access Fund, which has existed since 2008.